-Other receivables are considered to have a low risk of default and management believes that the counterparties have a strong capacity to meet contractual cash flow obligations in the near term.
+Retention receivable and other receivables are considered to have a low risk of default and management believes that the counterparties have a strong capacity to meet contractual cash flow obligations in the near term.
 As a result, the impact of applying the expected credit risk model at the reporting date was immaterial.